OTF — Capital Grant ON Canada

 grant_single_labels|criteria

-• Community benefit and relevance (30%): Fit with funding priority and project objective, response to community need, and anticipated benefit.
+• Community benefit and relevance (30%) - Evaluates how well the project fits with the selected funding priority and project objective, addresses community needs, and the realism of anticipated benefits.

 grant_single_labels|register